 Drop Everything and Read Day is held every year on Beverly Cleary’s birthday, April 12, to celebrate the beloved author and encourage reading.
-The initiative encourages everyone to set aside all distractions for at least 30 minutes and read a book, alone or together as a family.
-I hope you are all able to participate in some way this year, on what would be her 105th birthday, and keep the playful, earnest spirit of Cleary and her characters alive.
+In fact, this celebration lasts the whole month of April and is designed to remind folks of all ages to make reading a priority activity in their lives.
+I hope you all make the extra effort to read with your families this month and keep the playful, earnest spirit of Beverly Cleary and her characters alive.

 Beverly Cleary’s books have decorated the shelves of children’s bookcases for decades, and with her knack for depicting childhood in all its magical, messy glory, her books are sure to remain relevant and beloved for decades to come.
 Cleary’s goal as a writer was to create books about relatable, average kids navigating life as best they could.
 After selling over 90 million copies of her 42 books worldwide, it is safe to say she was successful in doing so.

 When you are finished revisiting the lives of Ramona Quimby, Ralph S. Mouse, and Henry Huggins, try out some of these more contemporary titles that keep the same joyful, honest spirit of childhood alive without shying away from its complications.

 Ryan, much like Ramona, is a girl with a lot on her mind.
 She is determined to find the bright side of things, even when life gets tough–like when her family has to move into a smaller house, or when her brother drives her bonkers, or when her parents just don’t seem to understand her.
 Ryan knows that there are plenty of ways to make sunshine.

 “Alvin Ho: Allergic to Girls, School, and Other Scary Things” by Lenore Look